dennisbabkin/ShutdownWithUpdates/README.md

 ### Description

+Command line utility that initiates installation of pre-downloaded updates on the Windows system & reboots, or shuts it down.
+This tool can also reboot (or shut down) your computer without installation of updates, or perform actions on condition of updates being ready for a restart.
+Optionally, this tool allows to specify a boot into advanced boot options menu in Windows 8/10.

-Utility that initiates installation of pre-downloaded updates on the Windows system & reboots, or shuts it down.
-Note that if Windows updates were not downloaded prior to calling this utility, the OS will simply perform the power operation.
+**Windows 10:** Note that if Windows updates were not downloaded prior to calling this utility, the OS will simply perform a power operation similar to the Microsoft's [shutdown tool](https://technet.microsoft.com/en-us/library/bb491003.aspx).

-**Windows 10:** Updates will be installed during a reboot regardless of the options described below.
-            Some major updates may require user interaction to proceed.

 **Additional:** Major updates, such as Windows Feature Updates, may require user interaction in despite
             of the options specified by this tool.
 Such requirement is stipulated by Microsoft and